Reasons for Dental Extractions

 Having a tooth pulled may be necessary for a variety of reasons.
-Typically tooth extractions are needed because a tooth has become badly damaged, possibly from decay or trauma and can no longer be repaired.
+Typically. tooth extractions are needed because a tooth has become badly damaged, possibly from decay or trauma and can no longer be repaired.
+Other reasons may include:

 - A crowded mouth: By removing teeth, the dentist can create more room in a mouth.
 Likewise, a tooth that has not erupted or fully erupted (broken through the gum) may be suggested to be removed — this a common reason for wisdom teeth to be removed.

-Infection or risk of infection: If an infection extends into the pulp of a tooth and cannot be corrected by root canal therapy, extraction may be the course of action.
+- Infection or risk of infection: If an infection extends into the pulp of a tooth and cannot be corrected by root canal therapy, extraction may be the course of action.
 The same goes if you have a risk of infection and your immune system is compromised, for instance, because of chemotherapy or an organ transplant.

 Tooth extractions are common and typically a very safe procedure.
 But the procedure can allow harmful bacteria into the bloodstream and create an increased risk of gum infection, because of this you may be prescribed an antibiotic before and/or after an extraction.
 When planning to have a tooth extracted, make sure to tell the dentist your complete medical history, the medications and supplements you take, and if you have any heart complications, an impaired immune system, liver disease, any artificial joints (such as a hip replacement), or a history of bacteria endocarditis.

-Only Dentists and oral surgeons perform tooth extractions.
+Only dentists and oral surgeons perform tooth extractions.
 Before pulling a tooth, the dentist will provide an injection of local anesthetic to numb the area around the tooth being removed.
 Occasionally, a dentist may use a stronger general anesthetic.
 This will cause you to sleep during the procedure and prevent any pain.

 If you have an impacted tooth, commonly found with wisdom teeth, the dentist will cut away the gum and bone tissue that cover the impacted tooth, then using forceps, gently grab the tooth and rock it back-and-forth to loosen it from the jaw bone and ligaments that hold it in place.
 Sometimes, a tooth that is hard to pull must be removed in pieces.